 “And I tried them all,” I said.

-“So did I,” said Stuart grinning.
+“So did I,” said Stuart, grinning.

 “Thankfully we have girls,” said Daphne.
 “The booze didn’t interest them but three of them fell in love with the same Spanish singer performing in a boy band on the beach,” said Daphne.
 “We spent most of our time trying to drag them away and then referee the squabbling about who was going to kiss him first.”